-Eligible for Medicare this Year?
-Here's Everything You Need to Know

 Think of Medicare insurance like a crossword puzzle.
 Many pieces go into the Medicare puzzle to make it complete.
 We all know crossword puzzles can be frustrating, so let’s dive into what makes up Medicare insurance.

 The Centers for Medicare & Medicaid Services (CMS) is the agency in charge of the Medicare program.
 However, Social Security processes your application for Original Medicare (Part A and Part B).2

 Original Medicare is a federal insurance program with two parts:

-While Original Medicare through the government is a great starting point, it won't cover everything.
+While Original Medicare through the government is a great starting point, it won’t cover everything.
 Additionally, Original Medicare doesn’t have a limit for out-of-pocket costs, which means your cost-sharing responsibility can accumulate without a cap.
 Medicare also contracts with private insurance companies to offer additional coverage:

 We’ll take a closer look at all of these options later in this article.